Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Then you might feel overwhelmed.
 At least, I felt overwhelmed when I planned my trip.
 Whether you stay one day, three days, five days, one week, or ten days or even two weeks in Montenegro – I am happy to share my experiences and recommendations.

 Often referred to as one of the most beautiful countries in Europe, Montenegro is a must-see place.
 Especially if you are a nature lover who wants to experience outdoor activities, like hiking, biking, zip-lining, and more.
+But Montenegro is also home to charming villages and towns.
 And if you are looking for a more off-the-beaten-path type of place, Montenegro is the country to visit.

 Don’t get me wrong – Montenegro is surely no hidden gem.
 Within the last few years, it has become very popular.
 People from all over the world flock to Montenegro – but compared to other European destinations, it is still not that well known.